Powered by .id - the population experts for City of Whitehorse

 .id community is an evidence-base for over 250 local government areas in Australia and New Zealand, helping you make informed decisions.LEARN MORE ABOUT .id

-The number of dwellings in Vermont is forecast to grow from 3,914 in 2016 to 4,205 in 2026, with the average household size falling from 2.70 to 2.60 by 2026.
+The number of dwellings in Vermont is forecast to grow from 3,882 in 2016 to 4,195 in 2031, with the average household size remaining stable from 2.76 to 2.76 by 2031.